 All properties with approved fire management plans shall comply with the plan and or this notice whichever is the greater.

-If the requirements of this Notice are carried out by burning couch haveing provisions of the Bush Fires Act.
+If the requirements of this Notice are carried out by burning, such burning must be in accordance with the relevant provisions of the Bush Fires Act.
 A permit to burn is required during the Restricted Burning periods from an Authorised Officer